New Garside structures and applications to Artin groups: Background

 For $x\le y$ in a poset $P$, the \emph{interval} between $x$ and $y$ is the restriction of the poset to those elements $z$ with $x\le z\le y$.
 We denote this interval by $[x,y]$.
 A poset $P$ is called \emph{graded} if for any $x\le y$ in $P$, any chain in $[x,y]$ belongs to a maximal chain and all maximal chains have the same finite length.

 A poset $P$ is called \emph{weakly graded} if there is a poset map $r:P \ra \Z$, i.e. such that for every $x<y$ in $P$, we have $r(x)< r(y)$: the map $r$ is called a \emph{rank map}.
 A poset $P$ is called \emph{weakly boundedly graded} if there is a rank map $r:P \ra \Z$ with finite image.
+Note that a finite weakly graded poset is always weakly boundedly graded.

 An \emph{upper bound} for a pair of elements $a,b\in P$ is an element $c\in P$ such that $a\le c,b\le c$.
 A \emph{minimal upper bound} for $a,b$ is an upper bound $c$ such that there does not exist upper bound $c'$ of $a,b$ such that $c'<c$.
-The \emph{meet} of two elements $a,b$ in $P$ is an upper bound $c$ of them such that for any other upper bound $c'$ of $a,b$, we have $c\le c'$.
-We define \emph{lower bound}, \emph{maximal lower bound}, and \emph{join} similarly.
+The \emph{join} of two elements $a,b$ in $P$ is an upper bound $c$ of them such that for any other upper bound $c'$ of $a,b$, we have $c\le c'$.
+We define \emph{lower bound}, \emph{maximal lower bound}, and \emph{meet} similarly.
 In general, the meet or join of two elements in $P$ might not exist.
 A poset $P$ is a \emph{lattice} if any pair of elements have a meet and a join.

 A poset $P$ is a \emph{meet-semilattice} (resp. join-semilattice) if any pair of elements have a meet (resp. a join). \edf

 \bdf We say that a poset $P$ contains a \emph{bowtie} if there exist pairwise distinct elements $a,b,c$ and $d$ such that $a,b < c,d$, and there exists no $x \in P$ such that $a,b \leq x \leq c,d$. \edf